-Along the way, Leslie was divorced and raised her two children virtually by herself, also working in sales and founding an errand-running business.
+In 1981, Leslie divorced her husband of twelve years and raised their two children in Massachusetts, also working in sales and founding an errand-running business.
 At forty-seven, she obtained her master's degree in social work from Boston College.
 By then, she had lived through some pretty excruciating experiences and done much therapy on the receiving end.
-Compelled to assist others, she became a psychotherapist herself.
+Compelled to assist others in the ways she'd been helped, she became a psychotherapist herself.

-Niela Miller, MS Ed, LCSW, LMHC, founder of PeopleSystems Potential and author of Counseling in Genderland has said of the Fabians, "Absolute devotion and deep love has been the foundation of their continued commitment.
+Niela Miller, MS Ed, LCSW, LMHC, founder of PeopleSystems Potential and author of Counseling in Genderland, has said of the Fabians, "Absolute devotion and deep love has been the foundation of their continued commitment.
 [Leslie's book] will be an eye-opener for those who struggle with similar situations, as well as an unintended primer on what it takes to maintain and grow a deeply intimate relationship against many odds."

 As Leslie chronicled the transgender journey from a wife's perspective, she realized that her narrative was emerging as the Fabians' love story.
-This is apparent to Candace Semigran, Vice President and COO of Insight Seminars, Inc. and author of One Minute Self Esteem.
+This is apparent to Candace Semigran, former Vice President and COO of Insight Seminars, Inc. and author of One Minute Self Esteem.
 Of Leslie's book she has said, "[It's] an incredible story of a shared journey of love and a reminder to everyone who reads it of what is truly important for all of us—in our lives and in all of our relationships: loving, forgiveness, honoring, trust, honesty, friendship, spirit, fun, laughter, and joy."

 Click on a link below to purchase My Husband's a Woman Now: